milvus-io/milvus-docs/site/en/deploy_and_maintain/monitor.md

 <div class="alert note">

-1. Garfana alert query does not support template variables.
+1. Grafana alert query does not support template variables.
 Therefore, you should add a second query without any template variables in the labels and rename the second query as `A`.

 ![Alert_query](../../../assets/alert_query.png)